 Statistics show that 3% to 6% of American women and men reported to have compulsive sexual behavior.
 This data alone raises the question, "Is sex addiction real?" and how compulsive sexual actions may have a negative impact on a person's daily life.
-We're here to provide you with a guide and help you answer the important question, "Is sex addiction real?"
+Transcend Recovery Community is here to provide you with a guide and help you answer the important question, "Is sex addiction real?"
 Continue reading to find out.

 Is Sex Addiction Real?